Deglobalization: Technology Flow

-The imposition of capital controls, as well as limiting foreign direct investments (FDI) or outward direct investment, is consider a signal of deglobalization.
+The imposition of capital controls, as well as limiting foreign direct investments (FDI) or outward direct investment, is considered a signal of deglobalization.
 Financial crises is often the main reason of capital controls as countries try to stabilize their economy by limiting the influence of foreign countries on it.

 Risks of deglobalization

 Deglobalization has multifaceted risks, regarding both supply chains but also global development and safety between countries.
 Addressing these challenges requires coordinated global efforts to maintain economic integration and cooperation.
 Among the risks of deglobalization the most relevant concern:

 Economic growth

 The decrease of international trade can have a negative effect on a country's long-term economic growth.
 This reduction in trade can particularly impact small, open economies that rely on international trade for their profits.
 In particular the European Central Bank states that reshoring, or rather relocating production back to a company's original country, can reduce international trade and cross-border investment, restricting the exchange of productivity gains between countries.